Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-This anomaly reflects the fact that correlators do not have a well-defined limit when three boundary condition changing operators collide.
-However, the product $\sigma\sigmabar$ which causes this problem does not appear when evaluating the equations of motion or the action and Ellwood invariant, which readily produce the expected results.
-It does, however, lead to some complications in understanding background independence.
+For regular marginal deformations $g_*=g_0$, and the second equality reduces to \eq{wrongord}.
+This result, however, creates a problem.
+Apparently, products of intertwining fields are not associative:

-Let $\Psi^{(0)}\in \H_{\BCFT_0}$ be the dynamical string field of $\BCFT_0$ and $\Psi^{(*)}\in\H_{\BCFT_*}$ be the dynamical string field of $\BCFT_*$.
-We want to use the simple interrtwining solution to relate these objects by field redefinition, in particular so that the actions are equal up to an additive constant
+This reflects the fact that correlators do not have a well-defined limit when three boundary condition changing operators collide.
+Such ambiguous products do not appear when evaluating the equations of motion, the action, or the Ellwood invariant.
+However, they do lead to some complications in understanding background independence.

-As explained in the introduction, this is the problem of background independence.
-First we separate the string field of $\BCFT_0$ into the simple intertwining solution plus a fluctuation
+To prove background independence, at least for time-independent vacua, we need to find a field redefinition which relates the string field theories of the reference and target D-branes.
+We can approach this as follows.
+The string field $\Psi^{(0)}$ of $\BCFT_0$ can be written in terms of a fluctuation field around the simple intertwining solution: